 How Long Can Vacuum Sealed Meat Last in the Refrigerator?

 Vacuum sealing makes all types of meat last longer.
 Most meat products usually last between six to ten days.
-However, the length of time of is also dependent on a number of other factors, including:
+However, the length of time is also dependent on a number of other factors, including:

 - Meat freshness